Vox’s new Netflix show is just the start of its video ambitions

 “I went to film school and all of my peers are in the entertainment industry, but they have not had this opportunity yet after four years,” Caswell says.
 “That’s crazy.”

-Melissa Bell, Vox’s publisher, is even more ambitious in her vision.
+Melissa Bell, Publisher of Vox Media and a co-founder of Vox, is even more ambitious in her vision.
 “I think there’s an insane opportunity to create better television,” she says.
 Bell thinks a lot about how people spend their time online, and up until now never realized how TV could fit into that formula.
 We’re currently in a television renaissance, she says, but “not in the news space.”
 And she believes we’re just now beginning to see how news and documentary form can be subverted by these media companies that aren’t tied to any one specific platform.

 Posner goes even further.
 He worked in documentary film before joining Vox, and always found the process stifling.
 Filmmakers would spend a year making a finished product that would be 90 minutes–which is what festivals like Sundance expect.
 It would take upwards of two years to produce and finally distribute, because that’s just how things worked.
 It was either that or raw news video à la cable TV, which could be produced over the course of a day.
 “Could there be a different cycle here?” he wondered.
 Something that was more akin to magazines, but without the lead time of a feature film.